A SONG OF ICE AND FIRE

 After the final scene, a text card appears.
 It reveals that Jon and Daenerys get married and rule Westeros together.
 Their reign brings a peace that lasts for thousands of years.
 That text card fades away, and one appears that simply reads “THE END”.

-NOTE: I deeply enjoy happy endings, and truly believe that Jon and Daenerys deserved one.
-The happy ending does not go against the tone of the show and it’s other seasons, since those were not included——as I said, this serves as a stand-alone fantasy film.
+This “happy ending” does sort of go against the tone of the show and it’s other seasons, but those were not included, and this edit just serves as a stand-alone fantasy film.

 Please PM me if you would like to view this edit!
-I put it together in iMovie, so the picture quality can be low sometimes——but it still looks good, I think.
+I put it together in iMovie, so the picture quality can be low sometimes——but it still looks okay, I think.